sunpy/ndcube/docs/ndcube.rst

 The data array is stored in the ``mycube.data`` attribute while the WCS object is stored in the ``my_cube.wcs`` attribute.
 However, when manipulating/slicing the data is it better to slice the object as a whole.
-(See section on Slicing.)
+(See section on :ref:`slicing`.)
 So the ``.data`` attribute should only be accessed to access a specific value(s) in the data.
-Another thing to note is that as part of the initialization, the WCS object is converted from an `astropy.wcs.WCS` to an `ndcube.wcs_util.WCS` object which has some additional features for tracking "missing axes", etc.
-(See section on Missing Axes.)
+Another thing to note is that as part of the initialization, the WCS object is converted from an `astropy.wcs.WCS` to an `ndcube.wcs_util.WCS` object which has some additional features for tracking "missing axes", etc. (See section on :ref:`missing_axes`.)

 Thanks to the fact that `~ndcube.NDCube` is subclassed from `astropy.nddata.NDData`, you can also supply additional data to the